Summer Undergraduate Research Fellowship

 About the Experience

-Students interested in working full time for ten weeks during the summer can apply to the Summer Undergraduate Research Fellowship.
-The program accepts up to 20 participants.
-Fellowships are open to incoming freshmen who will be 18 years old by May 28, 2019 and U.S. college undergraduates.
-Minority students are encouraged to apply.We are unable to accept foreign students without a U.S. student visa at this time.
+The program accepts 20 students interested in working full time for 10 weeks in the summer.
+Fellowships are open to U.S. undergraduate college students who will be 18 years old by program orientation.
+The program is unable to accept foreign students without a U.S. student visa at this time.

 Accepted fellows are required to sign a Student Agreement committing them to the following requirements.

-Orientation will be held on May 28 at 9 am. in the Health Discovery Building Auditorium.
-This is a mandatory meeting for all fellows and will cover program requirements, training requirements, stipends and more.
+Orientation is held in the Health Discovery Building auditorium.
+This is a mandatory meeting for all fellows and covers program requirements, training requirements, stipends and more.

-You will also be required to complete online training relevant to your individual research project prior to your arrival.
+You are required to complete online training relevant to your individual research project prior to your arrival.
 You will be notified of these training requirements after you’ve been notified of your assigned laboratory and project.

-All fellows will participate in a poster session on Aug.
-2. If you are unable to attend the poster session, please contact Nick Smith-Stanley as soon as you know you have a conflict.
-After you participate in the poster session and exit survey, you will receive the balance of your stipends.
+All fellows participate in a poster session.
+If you are unable to attend the poster session, please contact program coordinators as soon as you know you have a conflict.
+After you participate in the poster session and exit survey, you will receive the balance of your stipend.

 Any fellow who is unable to attend the poster session will be required to write a double-spaced report of at least five pages that describes your project’s results, due at the end of the fellowship.
 Your preceptor will sign the report.
 Once the report is received, along with the exit survey, you will receive the balance of your stipend.

 Applicants will select three faculty members and projects they would like to work on during the fellowship.
 Program leaders will make every effort to assign an applicant to their first choice but may need to make alternative assignments based on availability.
-These cancer projects range from clinical to more basic science type of research.
+These cancer projects range from clinical to more basic-science-type research.
+Because of the limited number of clinical research opportunities, applicants should not limit their selection to clinical preceptors.
 See the projects and preceptors below.

 Projects & Preceptors

-Applicants select three preceptors/projects they would like to work on during the fellowship and note them on the application.
-Projects are located on The University of Texas at Austin campus as well as the Dell Medical School and the Dell Pediatric Research Institute (DPRI).
-Click on the preceptor’s name to learn more about their research.
+Applicants will select three preceptors/projects they would like to work on during the fellowship and note them on the application.
+Projects are located on The University of Texas at Austin campus as well as the Dell Medical School and the Dell Pediatric Research Institute.
+Applicants may learn more about each preceptor through the links below or by downloading an overview of the 2022 preceptors.

 Yes.
 Fellows are expected to work full time in the labs and in seminars.
 Other work commitments or classes are not advised.